Retrieve scheduler logs

 Set Logging Level

-env field of the container template.
+data field of the configmap.
 For example setting

 Pods are stuck at Pending state